VishnuGShephertz/AppHype-Unity-SDK/README.md

 ```
 package="Your Application Package"
 ```
-4.Copy the code given below in AndroidManifest.xm
+4. Copy the code given below in AndroidManifest.xml

 ```
        //Add Android Permissions